Zypperman/xiandan/Organised/05 CS Practical/Software/Vim and Neovim (stopped at config)/config stuff/Config setup hell/Plugins.md

 ## Using Packer

-after writing everything nicely, check if your packer file compiles properly with `:so`, then
+after writing everything nicely, check if your packer file compiles properly with `:so`, then do `:PackerSync` to make packer check that everything's up to date.

 ## Essentials